 The model file is copied (the destination model file has the same name as the original model file but "_etvpf" suffix is added).

-The Subsystem under the Code generation target block is replaced with the block for PIL sequential execution (with block name is “VLAB Bridge”) for the model file to be copied.
+The Subsystem under the Code generation target block is replaced with the block for vHILS sequential execution (with block name is “VLAB Bridge”) for the model file to be copied.